convergencelab/LSHT-HSLT-MODIS-Landsat-Fusion/README.md

 Modis-Landsat pairs are downloaded from the USGS EarthExplorer API, there are matched up based on their Aquistition date as well as their location.

+These pairs are converted to .npy pairs for super-resolution: (landsat(high-res), modis(low-res))

+# section 2: exploring models
+Using the above downloaded data, test different models:
+*  SR-GAN